Crucifixion, Mass of St Gregory Triptych, around 1500-1505

 The busy front panels show nine episodes in the Passion of Christ centred around the Crucifixion.
 The triptych shows the distinctive, agitated and expressive figures for which the anonymous artist is known.
 The centre panel now belongs to the National Gallery, London, and the wings to the Walker Art Gallery.
 They were separated sometime between 1810 and 1820.

-Researched and written by Claire Longrigg and Robert Knifton, students on the Art Gallery and Museum Studies MA course at Manchester University.
+Document researched and written by Claire Longrigg and Robert Knifton, students on the Art Gallery and Museum Studies MA course at Manchester University.